carlafranca/carlafranca/README.md

 ## Notes

-I encountered a few issues reloading/refreshing the page on guithub and beacause I can't add .htaccess I'm using [this](https://github.com/rafrex/spa-github-pages) solution.
-Maybe this will show some flick on reload.
+I encountered a few issues reloading/refreshing the page aligned with `html5Mode` on guithub and the limitation using `.htaccess`.
+To fix this issue I'm using [this](https://github.com/rafrex/spa-github-pages) solution.
+This may cause flick on reload.